-The "Small Crater" is the smallest among the 5 large geologic depression forms known as "craters" (Makhtesh) in the Negev desert.
+The "Small Crater" is the smallest among the 3 major geologic depression forms known as "craters" (Makhtesh) in the Negev desert.

 The common features of the Negev makhtesh are: a wide depression, surrounded by tall cliffs, with sharp rims, and a single outlet located on the south-east side.
-The other large craters of the Negev are Ramon crater and the "Great crater".
+The other major craters of the Negev are Ramon crater and the "Great crater".
+Two smaller Makhteshim are on Mt.
+Arif, south of Makhtesh Ramon.

 The site is located to the south of the Beersheba-Dimona-Sodom road.